ig-emediplan/specification/chmed16a/prescription.md

 It designates which revision of this specification is used.
 Revisions allow to introduce changes to the specification with no direct impact to existing implementations.
+Revision numbers start at 1 and increase with new revisions.

 For this to work, the following guideline for implementers is important:

 > [!IMPORTANT]
 > Parsers MUST ignore unknown fields and not fail if any are encountered.
+>
 > Serializers SHOULD NOT include unknown fields.

 A new revision must be able to be parsed by a parser only supporting an older revision.